katopz/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 }
 {% endhighlight %}

 Please note, that it is essential that you `#import <PromiseKit/PromiseKit.h>` before you import the generated `YourProject-Swift.h` header in your Objective-C `.m` files.
 This is because of how we have declared our type `AnyPromise` to maintain backwards compatability.
-Sorry about this, but we have to balance many different conveinence considerations.
+Sorry about this, but we have to balance many different convenience considerations.

 ## Cancellation